Billings restaurant manager convicted of sex crimes against employees

 People are also reading…

+Defense attorneys argued that prosecutors were far from presenting enough evidence to pass the burden of proof.
+Along with no physical evidence in the form of DNA, they argued about gaps in the timeline of events and inconsistencies in the survivors’ statements.

+The jury deliberated for about eight and-a-half hours before reaching their verdict.

-The charges against Shen, initially filed in 2020, coincided with a lawsuit filed against him in which two survivors claimed he made inappropriate sexual comments and sexually assaulted them.
+The charges against Shen coincided with a lawsuit filed against him in which two survivors claimed he made inappropriate sexual comments and sexually assaulted them.
 That lawsuit soon expanded to include five survivors claiming damages against Shen and his wife Ting Ting “Tina” Wu, who was the sole shareholder for Wild Ginger and the majority shareholder for Carne Brazilian Grill.
 The lawsuit was settled in December 2022, according to court records.